 Viral Hepatitis is a serious threat to global health.
-Hepatitis B (HBV) and C (HCV) viruses spread from person to person through blood and other body fluids.
+Hepatitis B (HBV) and C (HCV) viruses spread from person to person through blood and other bodily fluids.
 Hepatitis transmission is an especially big problem in Asian and African countries.
 Poor infection control in hospitals and inadequate screening of the blood supply allow the virus to spread virtually unchecked.
 Hepatitis is also a significant health problem for developed countries, including the United States.

 Once inside the body, hepatitis launches a stealthy attack on the liver.
 Silently and without symptoms, these viral infections inflame and scar the liver, eventually leading to severe scarring (cirrhosis) and liver cancer.
 The lack of outward signs, combined with a lack of knowledge about the disease among the public and doctors, and poor access to screening tests, is why only one in ten people with hepatitis know they’ve been infected (WHO).

 It is possible to eliminate viral hepatitis as a public health threat.
-Highly effective, and cost-effective interventions are available to prevent transmission of the virus, diagnose infections before people become ill, treat HBV, and cure HCV to prevent premature deaths.
+Highly effective, and cost-effective interventions are available to prevent transmission of the virus, diagnose infections before people become ill, prevent and treat HBV, and cure HCV to prevent premature deaths.

 Several challenges still stand in the way of developing and implementing successful hepatitis elimination programs.